THE MUDDLE FAMILIES

 Richard and Mary’s fifth known child was Richard James Keeley, known as Dick, who was born at Uckfield in Sussex on 3 September 1918.
 Richard never married.
 He lived with his parents at 3 Harcourt Road in Uckfield, and worked as a gardener.
 After his parents’ deaths he continued to live alone at 3 Harcourt Road and he was still working as a gardener when he died at 3 Harcourt Road at the age of 84, his death being registered during February 2003.

-John and Frances’ fourth child was Alice Muddle who was born at Uckfield in Sussex, and baptised at Holy Cross Church in Uckfield on 9 December 1883.
+John and Frances’ fourth child was Alice Muddle who was born at Uckfield in Sussex, and baptised at the Parish Church of Holy Cross in Uckfield on 9 December 1883.
 In the census of 5 April 1891 Alice, at the age of 7, was living with her widowed mother at Mill Mead in the New Town area of Uckfield, and she was going to school.
 Then in the census of 31 March 1901 Alice, now aged 17, was a live-in housemaid to the family of grocer and draper William Dendy at Manchester House in Uckfield High Street.
+In the census of 2 April 1911 Alice, at the age of 27, was a live-in general domestic servant to retired draper William Parkhurst and his wife Agnes at Herondales, St Swithuns Terrace, Lewes, Sussex

 When she was 28 years old Alice married 23-year-old William Welfare in Lewes registration district during the 3rd quarter of 1912.
-William was the son of Luke and Sarah Welfare; he had been born at East Chiltington in Sussex and baptised at East Chiltington Parish Church on 25 November 1888.
+William was the son of Luke and Sarah Welfare; he had been born at East Chiltington in Sussex and baptised at the Parish Church of East Chiltington on 25 November 1888.
 During the First World War William enlisted at Lewes in the 2nd Battalion of the Royal Sussex Regiment as Private G/1552.
 He was sent to France on 1 June 1915 and after 3½ months there he was killed in action on 13 October 1915, at the age of 27.
 He has no known grave but is commemorated on panels 69 to 73 of the Loos Memorial in Dud Corner Cemetery.
-William was awarded three campaign medals, the Victory Medal, the British War Medal and the 1914/15 Star.[20]
+William was awarded three campaign medals, the Victory Medal, the British War Medal and the 1914/15 Star.[21]

 Alice lived in a cottage in Pipe Passage near the castle in Lewes and worked as a cleaner at Barclays Bank in Lewes.
-When he retired from Chatham Dockyard Alice’s brother James came to live with her until his death in 1951.
+When he retired from Chatham Dockyard Alice's bachelor brother James came to live with her until his death in 1951.
 Seventeen years later Alice died at the age of 84, her death being registered in Lewes registration district during the 3rd quarter of 1968.

-John and Frances’ fifth child was James Theodore Muddle who was born at Uckfield in Sussex, and baptised at Holy Cross Church in Uckfield on 6 October 1889.
+John and Frances’ fifth child was James Theodore Muddle who was born at Uckfield in Sussex, and baptised at the Parish Church of Holy Cross in Uckfield on 6 October 1889.
 In the census of 5 April 1891 James, at the age of 1, was living with his widowed mother at Mill Mead in the New Town area of Uckfield.
 Then in the census of 31 March 1901 James, now aged 11, was living with his mother and stepfather at 5 Fox Hall Terrace in Framfield Road, Uckfield, and he was going to school.
+In the census of 2 April 1911 James, at the age of 21, was working as a grocer's assistant and living with the family of Edward and Louisa Benn at 159 New Kent Road, Newington, London.
+Louisa, whose maiden name was Wheatley, was a half-sister to James; she was a daughter of his mother from her first marriage, and she had married Edward Benn at Southwark in 1894.

 There is a photo of James in the army’s Hospital Blues uniform with his cap having the badge of the Royal Irish Rifles that, together with his character reference indicating that his health suffered due to his war service, seems to indicate that James may have spent considerable time in hospital between his two tours of duty in France and again after the second tour, though his surviving army records make no mention of this.
 This would explain the almost two years between his two tours in France, which would have otherwise been very unusual.